Updated: 2022/Sep/29

 the system.

-which each may be set, a brief description of what each variable does,
+NetBSD system build, the values to which each may be set, a brief

-Default: /usr/obj
+Default: "/usr/obj".

-Default: /usr/src
+Default: "/usr/src".

-out of date or non-existent targets.
+trying to install out of date or non-existent make(1)

 Default: Unset.